cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 - Program exploration which executes your code in various ways to reach any potential state it can be in
 - Error discovery to uncover errors in development rather than production

-**Protip**: Check out the [Manticore Examples](https://github.com/trailofbits/manticore-examples) repository for more involved, real-world CTF examples.
+**Protip 1**: Check out the [Manticore Examples](https://github.com/trailofbits/manticore-examples) repository for more involved, real-world CTF examples.

-**Protip 2**: Use [ethno](https://github.com/crytic/etheno) for easing the setup of Manticore on large multi-contract projects.
+**Protip 2**: Use [ethno](https://github.com/crytic/etheno) for simplify the setup of Manticore on large multi-contract projects.

 ## Securify